 This course focuses on the chemistry of the Earth's natural processes in air, water and soil, as well as the chemical aspects of problems that human beings have created in the natural environment.
 General topics include the major concepts and principles of atmospheric chemistry, hydrochemistry, and soil chemistry with the materials-oriented physiochemical, and bio-ecological and special chemical-technical processes.
 The laboratory section focuses on the experience of environmental chemistry- the planning, performance, observation, evaluation, and reporting of environmental chemical experiments.
 The labs will introduce the safe performance, instrumentation, and operations of environmental chemical reactions.
-Offered fall semester of odd- numbered years.
 Prerequisites: CHE 102/102L, CHE 201/201L, CHE 104/104L, or permission of instructor.

-CHE 250 Quantitative Analysis 3 Semester Hours CHE 250L Lab 1 Semester Hour
+CHE 250 Quantitative Analysis 3 Semester Hours CHE 250L Lab 1 Semester Hours

 This course introduces students to various methods of chemical analysis including classical volumetric and gravimetric methods and selected instrumental techniques.
 Discussion of error, uncertainty and elementary statistics are also included.
-Offered spring semester.
 Prerequisite: CHE 104/104L and MAT 141.

-CHE 301 Biochemistry 3 Semester Hours CHE 301L Lab 1 Semester Hour
+CHE 301 Biochemistry 3 Semester Hours CHE 301L Lab 1 Semester Hours

 This course focuses on the chemistry of biological organisms and the structures of the most important classes of biological molecules.
 General topics include biochemistry's response to the three major evolutionary challenges-the interconversion of different forms of energy, molecular reproduction, and the adaptation of cells and organisms to changing environments.
 The laboratory section focuses on the experience of bio-chemistry - the planning, performance, observation, evaluation, and reporting of biochemical experiments.
 The labs will introduce the safe performance, instrumentation, and operations of biochemical reaction.
-Offered spring semester of even numbered years.
 Prerequisite: CHE 201/201L